Expert Customer Support

 Larger rugs are naturally heavier and generally come with fewer problems, but if you have a runner or a smaller mat, you may constantly have to shift it back into place because it moves so often.

-Another problem is this – when you walk on a standard carpet you push the weave in one direction, which can cause the rug to slip over it quite quickly, especially if you are wearing trainers or shoes with a strong grip.
+Another problem is this – when you walk on a standard carpet you push the weave in one direction, which can cause the rug to move over the carpet quite quickly, especially if you are wearing trainers or shoes with a strong grip.
 This push motion can be even more problematic in areas like hallways, causing slippage as you step through the door.

 Three Ways to Stop Rugs Moving on Floors